Behavioral Health Workforce Education & Training

 COMMUNITY HEALTH WORKER

-The Montana Community Health Worker (CHW) Fundamentals training provides the knowledge
+The Montana Community Health Worker (CHW) training provides the knowledge and skills

 become a Community Health Worker.
 The instructor-guided curriculum takes approximately seven weeks (85 hours) to complete and consists of four online or in-person 15-hour Learning Modules and a 25-hour on-the-job Supervised Experience taken at the completion of the four Modules.
 Each Module contains written content, videos, application activities, case studies and reflective journaling.
 An individual will gain skills in the following areas: professional skills & conduct; communication; self-care; interpersonal relationships; outreach, navigation & coordination; organization; advocacy; capacity building & teaching.
 The CHW training provides a certificate upon completion.